suvo-oko/terraform-training/terraform_docker/TerraformDockerNotes.md

 ## The provider block

 - Here, I encountered a problem.
-I ran `terraform plan` without any parameters and I got the following error:
+I ran `terraform plan` without any parameters, just as it was presented in the lecture, and I got the following error:

 ```
 Error: Error initializing Docker client: protocol not available